 - Quick-ratio power steering system for crisp handling

 - Variable-capacity power-steering pump for excellent driver feedback and improved fuel efficiency

 - Steering damper for more solid feel and enhanced straight-line stability

 - Standard four-sensor, three-channel Anti-lock Braking System (ABS)

 In designing the front suspension of the RSX, the engineers set for themselves a challenging objective: combine performance-tuned handling (including superb grip and responsiveness) with positive feedback and road feel, a smooth and fluid ride, excellent space efficiency, and a reassuring level of safety.

-The compact design of the Control-Link MacPherson Strut front suspension also helped to maximize packaging efficiency, providing added room for the RSX's high-output engines and increasing cabin spaciousness.
-Indeed, this layout provides advantages simply not obtainable with a conventional front double-wishbone suspension.
-Among these is the ability to incorporate a high-mounted steering gearbox.
+The compact design of the Control-Link MacPherson Strut front suspension helps to maximize packaging efficiency, providing added room for the RSX's high-output engines and increasing the spaciousness of the cabin.
+This layout also provides advantages simply not obtainable with a conventional front double-wishbone suspension, including the ability to incorporate a high-mounted steering gearbox.
 This arrangement uses 43 percent longer, high-mounted tie rods to steer the vehicle and provide improved toe control (the amount the tires angle in toward the body).
 The steering system also provides exceptional tracking stability during cornering.

-On the high-performance Type-S, the front suspension is tuned with a 40 percent increase in damping rates for enhanced handling performance and responsiveness.
+The damping rate for the front suspension on the high-performance Type-S is 40 percent higher for enhanced handling performance and responsiveness.